Braunstetter/ControlPanelBundle/README.md

 The result:
 ![page form result](./docs/images/page_form_result.png)

-> The `bs-button-default` is a [custom button class](src/Resources/assets/css/elements/buttons.css) this bundle provides.
+> The `cp-button-default` is a [custom button class](src/Resources/assets/css/elements/buttons.css) this bundle provides.

 > The nice menu on the left side is provided by the [braunstetter/menu-bundle](https://github.com/Braunstetter/menu-bundle).